 Donor Eggs can be from an anonymous egg donor or from a known egg donor.

-Olive works with Donor Egg Bank USA, Pacific Northwest Fertility and Elite IVF, which provide eggs from healthy donors throughout the USA and abroad.
+Olive works with Donor Egg Bank USA, Pacific Northwest Fertility and Asian Egg Bank, which provide eggs from healthy donors throughout the USA and abroad.
 These programs will either ship frozen eggs to Olive where they are fertilized, or we will ship sperm to their clinic for fertilization and have the embryo(s) shipped to us at Olive.
 In all cases, the embryo transfer happens at Olive Fertility.

 The Process